Rev. Jeremiah Lal Shahbaz Kalendae

 Saunder has composed and conducted a variety of instrumental, vocal, and choral works to jazz charts and popular music arrangements.
 His compositions have been performed in a wide variety of concert halls including Lincoln Center, the UNESCO headquarters in Paris, and the world-famous Teatro Colon Opera House in Buenos Aires.
 He currently serves as a teaching artist for the Los Angeles Master Chorale Voices Within and the Oratorio Project and the Pacific Chorale Academy.

-Born and raised in Israel, Nurit has worked in a variety of non-profit institutions.
-She manages the administrative and daily life of the church, including the facility, finances, personnel matters, and other issues that arise and need care and solutions.
+Nurit has years of experience in non-profit institutions.
+She manages the administrative and daily life of the church, including the facility, finances, personnel matters, and anything else that arise and need care and solutions while supervising the Facility staff and the Admin assistant and working with volunteers.

 Esther is a marketing professional, entrepreneur, and water activist.
 Contact her at (310) 829-5436, ext.
-103, for matters relating to the order of service and the weekly e-mail announcements.
+100, for matters relating to the order of service, weekly e-mail announcements, rentals, events, and pledges.

 Sunday and Rental Sexton